 If you run into problems or have questions about the extension, please email ccl-feedback or email@example.com.

 Reports a list of primitives available in the extension, with basic hints about their syntax.

 Closes the currently open port.

 Reads and reports the value associated with var-name on the Arduino board.
+If there is no value associated with var-name, returns false.
 Note: var-name is case insensitive.

 Writes a string message to the currently open port.